On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Introduction

-Apart from its applications in physics Feynman parametrices also play an increasingly important role in mathematics.
-For instance, they appear in the context of Lorentzian index theory as inverses modulo compact operators of the Dirac operator with Atyiah-Patodi-Singer boundary conditions~\cite{Baer_AJM_2019} and Lorentzian local index theorem~\cite{Baer}.
-These concepts also arise in Vasy's treatment of asymptotically hyperbolic problems, see for example~\cite{GellRedman_CMP_2016} and references therein, where even a nonlinear problem is discussed in this context.
+Apart from its applications in physics, Feynman parametrices also play an increasingly important role in mathematics.
+For instance, they appear in the context of Lorentzian index theory as inverses modulo compact operators of the Dirac operator with Atyiah-Patodi-Singer boundary conditions~\cite{Baer_AJM_2019}, local index theorem~\cite{Baer}, and asymptotically static spacetimes~\cite{Shen}.
+These concepts also arise in Vasy's treatment of asymptotically hyperbolic problems, see for example~\cite{GellRedman_CMP_2016} and references therein, where even a non-linear problem is discussed in this context.
 Moreover, the notion of Feynman propagator also comes up naturally in the Lorentzian generalisation of the Duistermaat-Guillemin-Gutzwiller trace formula~\cite{Strohmaier_AdvMath_2021}.

-So far, the Duistermaat and H\"ormander's direct construction of distinguished parametrices for pseudodifferential operators of real principal type has not been used much in the physics literature probably due to its great generality and the associated complex notation.
-The main idea is however compelling and simple.
-The operator can be conjugated microlocally to a vector field and it is therefore sufficient to construct a parametrix for the operator of differentiation on the real line.
+So far, the Duistermaat and H\"{o}rmander's construction of distinguished parametrices for any pseudodifferential operator of real principal type has not been used much in the physics literature probably due to its great generality and the associated complex notation.
+Their main idea is, however, compelling and simple.
+The operator can be microlocally conjugated to a vector field and it is therefore sufficient to construct a parametrix for the operator of differentiation on the real line.
 There are two distinguished fundamental solutions for the operator of differentiation.
-A choice of parametrix for each connected component of the characteristic set of the operator results in a distinguished parametrix.
-Thus, there are $2^N$ distinguished parametrices if $N$ is the number of connected components of the characteristic set.
-For the wave operator this gives four distinguished parametrices in dimensions $n \geq 3$ and $16$ distinghuished parametrices in dimension two.
+A choice of parametrix for each connected component of the characteristic set of the operator results a distinguished parametrix.
+Thus, there are $2^N$ distinguished parametrices for such a pseudodifferential operator if $N$ is the number of connected components of its characteristic set.
+For the wave operator, this gives $4$ distinguished parametrices in dimensions $n \geq 3$ and $16$ distinguished parametrices in $n=2$.